Granite and Woodlands Discovery Trail (Hyden-Norseman Road)

 Night sky at Elachbutting Rock

-Brown Lake and Eaglestone Rock
+Lake Brown and Eaglestone Rock

 Lake Brown near Eaglestone Rock in the Wheatbelt

-Lake Brown near Eaglestone Rock
+Lake Brown and Eaglestone Rock

-Salt lakes are another natural wonder in the Wheatbelt.
+Salt lakes are a great natural wonder in the Wheatbelt.
 When there is a lot of rainfall, the salt lakes become fully alive with many of lying dormant seeds and eggs waking up to the right conditions.
 In dryer seasons, many salt lakes dry up and harden so much that you can walk on their surface.
 There is so much salt in them, that the dry salt resembles ice and for someone who has never seen ice, it is a real delight.
 Lake Brown is one such place of wonder.
 Kids had a lot of fun walking on the salty crust and playing with it.
 While I was busy photographing beautiful landscape.

 Lake Brown and Eaglestone Rock overlooking it are located 20km north east of Nungarin in the Wheatbelt region of WA and are accessed via Lake Brown South Road.
 We did not camp there, as we only stopped to check out this place and saw a few caravans and vans there.
 It did look like a fantastic spot for exploration, as well as camping, especially in the cooler months.
 This place will be our next adventure in the near future!